Personalis, Inc. (NASDAQ:PSNL) Shares Purchased by GSA Capital Partners LLP

-GSA Capital Partners LLP increased its position in shares of Personalis, Inc. (NASDAQ:PSNL) by 479.7% in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 49,364 shares of the company’s stock after purchasing an additional 40,848 shares during the period.
-GSA Capital Partners LLP owned 0.11% of Personalis worth $950,000 at the end of the most recent quarter.
+GSA Capital Partners LLP raised its stake in shares of Personalis, Inc. (NASDAQ:PSNL) by 479.7% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 49,364 shares of the company’s stock after acquiring an additional 40,848 shares during the period.
+GSA Capital Partners LLP owned approximately 0.11% of Personalis worth $950,000 as of its most recent SEC filing.

-A number of other institutional investors have also recently added to or reduced their stakes in PSNL.
-BlackRock Inc. increased its position in shares of Personalis by 1.3% during the third quarter.
-BlackRock Inc. now owns 3,531,961 shares of the company’s stock valued at $67,954,000 after acquiring an additional 45,996 shares during the last quarter.
-PEAK6 Investments LLC acquired a new stake in shares of Personalis during the second quarter valued at about $436,000.
-Alyeska Investment Group L.P. increased its position in shares of Personalis by 52.7% during the second quarter.
-Alyeska Investment Group L.P. now owns 434,826 shares of the company’s stock valued at $11,001,000 after acquiring an additional 150,000 shares during the last quarter.
-ProShare Advisors LLC increased its position in shares of Personalis by 30.7% during the second quarter.
-ProShare Advisors LLC now owns 17,126 shares of the company’s stock valued at $433,000 after acquiring an additional 4,023 shares during the last quarter.
-Finally, Bank of New York Mellon Corp increased its position in shares of Personalis by 20.3% during the second quarter.
-Bank of New York Mellon Corp now owns 108,788 shares of the company’s stock valued at $2,752,000 after acquiring an additional 18,354 shares during the last quarter.
-Hedge funds and other institutional investors own 67.01% of the company’s stock.
+Several other institutional investors and hedge funds also recently made changes to their positions in PSNL.
+BlackRock Inc. increased its position in shares of Personalis by 33.9% during the second quarter.
+BlackRock Inc. now owns 3,485,965 shares of the company’s stock valued at $88,195,000 after acquiring an additional 881,659 shares during the last quarter.
+Marshall Wace LLP increased its position in shares of Personalis by 135.1% during the second quarter.
+Marshall Wace LLP now owns 1,294,227 shares of the company’s stock valued at $32,744,000 after acquiring an additional 743,691 shares during the last quarter.
+Nordea Investment Management AB increased its position in shares of Personalis by 100.0% during the third quarter.
+Nordea Investment Management AB now owns 437,668 shares of the company’s stock valued at $8,264,000 after acquiring an additional 218,834 shares during the last quarter.
+Vanguard Group Inc. increased its position in shares of Personalis by 11.5% during the second quarter.
+Vanguard Group Inc. now owns 1,818,378 shares of the company’s stock valued at $46,005,000 after acquiring an additional 187,201 shares during the last quarter.
+Finally, Monarch Partners Asset Management LLC increased its position in shares of Personalis by 190.8% during the third quarter.
+Monarch Partners Asset Management LLC now owns 259,397 shares of the company’s stock valued at $4,991,000 after acquiring an additional 170,187 shares during the last quarter.
+Institutional investors and hedge funds own 67.01% of the company’s stock.

 A number of equities research analysts have weighed in on PSNL shares.
-Zacks Investment Research cut shares of Personalis from a “hold” rating to a “sell” rating in a research report on Thursday, November 11th.
-Morgan Stanley cut shares of Personalis from an “overweight” rating to an “equal weight” rating and dropped their price objective for the company from $32.00 to $25.00 in a report on Friday, November 5th.
+Morgan Stanley cut shares of Personalis from an “overweight” rating to an “equal weight” rating and dropped their price target for the company from $32.00 to $25.00 in a research report on Friday, November 5th.
 Bank of America upgraded shares of Personalis from a “neutral” rating to a “buy” rating and dropped their price objective for the company from $27.00 to $23.00 in a report on Friday, January 7th.
 BTIG Research restated a “buy” rating and issued a $30.00 price objective on shares of Personalis in a report on Friday, January 7th.
-Finally, Needham & Company LLC cut shares of Personalis from a “buy” rating to a “hold” rating in a report on Wednesday, November 3rd.
+Needham & Company LLC cut shares of Personalis from a “buy” rating to a “hold” rating in a report on Wednesday, November 3rd.
+Finally, Zacks Investment Research cut shares of Personalis from a “hold” rating to a “sell” rating in a report on Thursday, November 11th.
 One research analyst has rated the stock with a sell rating, two have given a hold rating and six have issued a buy rating to the stock.
 According to MarketBeat, the company has a consensus rating of “Buy” and a consensus target price of $30.38.

 In other news, CFO Aaron Tachibana sold 3,437 shares of the business’s stock in a transaction that occurred on Friday, December 17th.
 The shares were sold at an average price of $12.80, for a total transaction of $43,993.60.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 Also, CEO John Stephen West sold 2,348 shares of the business’s stock in a transaction that occurred on Wednesday, November 17th.
 The stock was sold at an average price of $17.04, for a total transaction of $40,009.92.
 The disclosure for this sale can be found here.
 Insiders sold 246,661 shares of company stock valued at $3,278,396 in the last quarter.
 7.50% of the stock is owned by insiders.